-There is no formal legal requirement under Cayman Islands law for a bill of sale to be registered, filed or subject to any consent from any government entity, save that a copy of the bill of sale should be provided to the CAACI in respect of aircraft which are or will be registered on the Cayman Islands aircraft register maintained by the CAACI (the "Aircraft Register").
+There is no formal legal requirement under Cayman Islands law for a bill of sale to be registered, filed or subject to any consent from any government entity, save that a copy of the bill of sale should be provided to the CAACI in respect of aircraft which are or will be registered on the Cayman Islands aircraft register maintained by the CAACI (Aircraft Register).

 For a change in ownership, if there is a change in ownership of a Cayman Islands registered aircraft, that change must be notified to the CAACI within 28 days in accordance with ANOTO and a copy of the bill of sale for the aircraft may be provided as evidence of that change in ownership.

-In each case, once all information has been provided to the CAACI, the Aircraft Register can often be updated during the same day.
+In each case, once all the information has been provided to the CAACI, the Aircraft Register is often updated during the same day.

-No government applications or consents are required as a pre-requisite to the execution and delivery of a bill of sale in relation to an aircraft or engine registered in the Cayman Islands.
+No government applications or consents are a prerequisite to the execution and delivery of a bill of sale in relation to an aircraft or engine registered in the Cayman Islands.

-Assuming the bill of sale satisfies the requirements for registration as an "international interest" under the Cape Town Convention (as defined below), such filings can be made on the International Registry ("IR").
-See 2.10 Cape Town Convention and Others with respect to the Cape Town Convention.
+Assuming the bill of sale satisfies the requirements for registration as an "international interest" under the Cape Town Convention (as defined in 2.10 Cape Town Convention and Others), such filings can be made on the International Registry (IR).

-Subject to the general requirements for any contract to be substantively valid as a contract, there are no known types of leases which are not permissible nor recognised under Cayman Islands law.
+Subject to the general requirements for any contract to be substantively valid as a contract, there are no known types of leases which are neither permissible nor recognised under Cayman Islands law.

 Subject to the provisos above and general qualifications, we would expect the Cayman Islands courts to give effect to an English law or New York law-governed lease in customary form and on customary market terms.